Short-term residential treatment center for teen depression | ThreePeaks Ascent

 How do you know that it isn’t just a phase with your teenager?
 Teens go through so many phases.
 It can seem like one minute they want to be a lacrosse superstar and the next they want to play in a band.
 These types of phases are normal development.
 They are just part of how teens try new things and figure out who they are.

 Teenagers who have a mental illness like depression need professional help!
-More than just being prescribed antidepressants for their depressed mood.
+And they need more help than just being prescribed antidepressant medication for their depressed mood.
 Being depressed is not a fun experience, and if they could change it on their own they would.
 It is much more than a phase.

 In fact, “Most adults with depressive illness recall their first episode as occurring in the teenage years, and prospective studies of youth suggest that first onset may be typical in early adolescence.”
 For adults who develop severe depression, it started in their teen years.
 So if your son or daughter is showing signs of depression it is important to get them the help that they need.